-For guidance on the possible release from detention of those refusing food and/or fluid please see the Detention-General Guidance.

-All cases which are BRAG rated as BLACK must be notified to the Strategic Director of Casework and Returns using Part 1 (Case Notification) of the standard food and/or fluid refusal template form (Form I) to inform them in advance that a referral requesting authority for release from detention will be forthcoming shortly.
+- 106. For guidance on the possible release from detention of those refusing food and/or fluid please see the Detention-General Guidance. - 107.
+All cases which are BRAG rated as Red or Black must be notified to the Strategic Director of Casework and Returns using Part 1 (Case Notification) of the standard food and/or fluid refusal template form (Form I) to inform them in advance that a referral requesting authority for release from detention is likely to be forthcoming.

-All cases in which release from detention is being proposed must be put to the Strategic Director of Casework and Returns for a decision using Part 2 (Release referral) of the same standard template form.
+- 108. All cases in which release from detention is being proposed must be put to the Strategic Director of Casework and Returns for a decision using Part 2 (Release referral) of the same standard template form. - 109.
 The Strategic Director of Casework and Returns is responsible for release decisions in all food and/fluid cases, irrespective of which business area is managing the case.